Chopped Kale Salad

 Am I now a kale convert?
 All the way, yes.
 (Although still holding out on the kale chips thing).

-After I wrote this, I googled kale salad and found a very similar recipe on 101 cookbooks.
-Instead of almonds, Heidi uses breadcrumbs which would be another great way to get that added crunchy texture and a marked Italian profile.
+Heidi Swanson of 101 cookbooks has a very similar recipe where instead of almonds she uses toasted breakcrumbs, another great way to get that added crunchy texture and a marked Italian profile.

 - 3 tablespoons extra virgin olive oil